diffusionstudio/core/README.md

   .export(); // use resolution = 2 to render at 4k
 ```

 This may look familiar to some.
 That is because the API is heavily inspired by **Moviepy** and Swift UI.
 It models the structure of popular video editing applications such as Adobe Premiere or CapCut.
-The current state can be vizualized like so:
+The current status can be visualized as follows:

 ![Composition Visulization](./assets/composition.png)